zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/in-db-algo-models/in-db-algo-models.md

 In this lab, we build an SVM model to predict the number of years a customer resides at their residence but partitioned on customer gender.
 The model is then used to predict the target, then predict the target with prediction details.

-1. Run the following commands to create test and train data sets and drop missing values.
+1. Run the following script to create test and train data sets and drop missing values.
     ```
     %python